-- 19. The project shall adhere to the mitigation measures and recommendations within the approved Wetland Report prepared by BGE Environmental dated October of 2020.
-Per the report, 110 native coniferous trees and shrubs would be planted within the restored buffer along the south and west boundary of Wetland A. - 20.
+- 14. The project shall adhere to the mitigation measures and recommendations within the approved Wetland Report prepared by Habitat Technologies dated July 2021.
+Per the report, 100 seedling native coniferous trees would be planted within the retained buffer along the eastern boundary of Wetland A. Disturbed areas within the wetland buffer shall be revegetated. - 15.
 Vegetation planting shall occur as specified in the approved planting plan produced in support of this permit.
 Planting of native vegetation shall occur within the first dormant season once the permitted project has been constructed and approved.
 When planting is complete, the applicant must contact Development Service and Engineering Staff at (360)337-5777 for a site inspection and as-built approval.
 Monitoring and maintenance of the planted area shall be conducted for three years after DCD staff approves planting.
 Monitoring includes live and dead vegetation counts and records of all maintenance activities.
 Maintenance activities can be defined as, but are not limited to, removal practices on invasive or nuisance vegetation and watering schedules.
 Monitoring information shall be summarized in a letter with photographs depicting conditions of the vegetation and overall site.
 Monitoring reports are due to Kitsap County Department of Community Development Services and Engineering Division by December 31 of each monitoring year.
 If more than 20 percent of the plantings do not survive within any of the monitoring years, the problem areas shall be replanted, and provided with better maintenance practices to ensure higher plant survival.